I love growing annual veggies, but raspberries provide a nice break from the needy vegetable garden.

 Primocanes are first year canes that spring up from the ground every year.
 They are fast growing, young green shoots.

 Floricanes are second year canes.
 They typically turn brown and develop a woody appearance.
 Instead of putting all of their energy into producing leaves like primocanes, floricanes produce flowers and then fruit.
+See our primocane vs. floricane guide for more info.

 So now, more about the two types: